About The Canadian Canoe Museum

 New Museum & Lakefront Campus Sitemap

-The future home of The Canadian Canoe Museum, set to open later this winter, will invite visitors to walk in the front door of the Museum and paddle out the back with an array of outdoor programming on its new Lakefront Campus.
+The future home of The Canadian Canoe Museum will invite visitors to walk in the front door of the Museum and paddle out the back with an array of outdoor programming on its new Lakefront Campus.
 Illustration by Basterfield & Associates Ltd.

 A conceptual illustration of the Lakefront Campus and Gathering Circle.
 The new 65,000 square-foot museum and 5.3-acre Lakefront Campus on the Trent-Severn Waterway will not only care for the watercraft and chronicle their history, but it will also enable visitors to experience the magic of the canoe and the outdoors firsthand.
 The Lakefront Campus will feature a Gathering Circle, an accessible boardwalk to the Trans Canada Trail and waterfront, a Canoe House, a dock for voyageur canoe tours, a large dock for teaching and canoe and kayak rentals, an accessible canoe and kayak launch, and a walk-in canoe launch.
 Illustration by Basterfield & Associates Ltd.